denver-cfman/KernelCon2020K8s/Exercises/Defend/defend_e6.md

 # Managing the attack surface

 #### Preface: As you can imagine, the simplest way to reduce the attack surface of a running container is to remove un-needed binary files stored inside the container image.
-There are two ways to acomplish this.
+There are two ways to accomplish this.
 ## Method 1 - Post Build:
 #### Say you have an image that you make use of, __node__ in this example; You need it to run your node.js app that you've built but you don't really need all that extra stuff.
 How would you go through and remove all the un-needed files?
 You could write a huge __Dockefile__ that deletes known files that you "know" you don't need, OR you could exercise the container image during a QA process and "mark" all files not touched or executed during the lifespan of your regression test.
-Someone else thought that was a great idea too, so they started an opensource project called [docker-slim](https://github.com/docker-slim/docker-slim).
+Someone else thought that was a great idea too, so they started an open source project called [docker-slim](https://github.com/docker-slim/docker-slim).
 Let's build a new docker image and reduce it's attack service by using this reduction process.
 - Download and set up [Dive](https://github.com/wagoodman/dive) so we can review our results.
     - Download
     ```